grecabo123/grecabo123/README.md

 - 👨‍💻 All of my projects are available at [https://georgieportfolio.pages.dev/](https://georgieportfolio.pages.dev/)

-- 💬 Ask me about **Backend,Frontend,Database Management, Normalization of Database**
+- 💬 Ask me about **Laravel,React js,Database Management, Normalization of Database, Collaboration or Contribution the project**

 - 📫 How to reach me **artamay1@gmail.com**